-In case study 3 of the proposed new home education guidance for local authorities the LA has some follow-up questions about literacy and numeracy progress after receiving the parents’ written report.
+In case study 3 of the proposed new home education guidance for local authorities the LA has some follow-up questions.
 We are told that “Efforts to resolve this informally are unsuccessful and so Angela issues a preliminary notice (section 437(1) of the 1996 Act)” .
-Scroll down to see my comments.
+There are no case studies in the current guidance.

 Are Case Studies Helpful

-The consultation document says “We have updated the EHE guidance for local authorities to include case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
+The consultation refers to “case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
 Through these case studies, we have tried to clarify a few factors within the process of EHE”

-- To muddy the waters further, it transpires that there has been a referral to Early Help, hinting at some problem in or with the family
+- To muddy the waters further, it transpires that there has also been a referral to Early Help, hinting at some problem in or with the family